Perennials & Biennials

 Awards: Great Plant Pick Award from Elisabeth Carey Miller Botanical Garden.
 Rated “Excellent” by Chicago Botanic Garden

 One of the hot “new” plants promoted by landscape designer Wolfgang Oehme.
-In fact, this plant was collected before 1872 (it flowered in London in 1872, per The Garden) and was described more than 120 years ago by premier Japanese botanist Takenoshin Nakai (1882-1952.)
+In fact, this plant was collected before 1872 (it flowered in London in 1872, per The Garden) and was described more than 100 years ago by premier Japanese botanist Takenoshin Nakai (1882-1952.)
 Nakai, professor, author, scholar and appointed official botanist for Korea in 1910 after Japan annexed Korea following the Sino-Japanese and Russo-Japanese wars.
-There he explored botanically unknown mountains and forests introducing its plants to the world through his international contacts and authoring Flora Koreana.
+There he explored the botanically unknown mountains and forests introducing its plants to the world through his international contacts and authoring Flora Koreana.
 (1909-1910)

-• Petrophytum caespitosum Mat rock Spiraea Z 4-9
+• Petrophytum caespitosum Mat rock Spiraea Z 4-8

 Tight cushions bearing white spikes August-September.
+Its roots penetrate rock crevices and cracks.

 Placeholder